edoardocattapan/ardo.github.io/_posts/2020-02-28-go-to-the-edge.md

 “*Out on the edge you see all kinds of things you can’t see from the center.
 Big, undreamed-of things — the people on the edge see them first.*” — Kurt Vonnegut

 Like Naval Ravikant has put it: *the gate to heaven is sealed with paradox*.
-Paradox is the key to heaven because **embracing contradictions** is the key to living on the edge.
+Living the paradox is the key to heaven because **embracing contradictions** is the key to living on the edge.